jptmoore/nibbledb/README.md

 ## adding data

+Values are floats which can optionally be tagged with extra information.
+If no timestamp is provided it will be automatically generated.

 ```bash
 curl -k --request POST --data '[{"value": 1}, {"value": 2}, {"value": 3}, {"value": 4}, {"value": 5}]' https://localhost:8000/ts/foo
 curl -k --request POST --data '[{"value": 10}, {"value": 20}, {"value": 30}, {"value": 40}, {"value": 50}]' https://localhost:8000/ts/bar